finbourne/lusid-sdk-java/sdk/docs/AborApi.md

 > DiaryEntry addDiaryEntry(scope, code, diaryEntryRequest)

 [EXPERIMENTAL] AddDiaryEntry: Add a diary entry to the specified Abor.
+This would be type &#39;Other&#39;.

 Adds a new diary entry to the specified Abor